 Dr. Espinoza is a founding member, and soprano saxophonist, of the award-winning saxophone quartet Project Fusion, an ensemble that has been praised for “elevating the saxophone to its rightful throne.”(LA Splash Magazine) In 2013, Project Fusion attracted national attention through the unique feat of performing musical programs exclusively from memory, reaching critical acclaim by becoming the first saxophone quartet to be awarded the Grand Prize and Audience Choice Award at the Plowman Chamber Music Competition.
 In that same year they were also awarded 1st place at the Music Teacher National Association Chamber Music Competition and Gold Medal at the Fischoff Chamber Music Competition.
 Project Fusion has also won top prizes at the Arriaga Chamber Music Competition (2012) as well as the Coleman-Saunderson award at the Coleman International Chamber Ensemble Competition (2012).

-A native of south Florida, Dannel Espinoza is the adjunct professor of saxophone at Florida Atlantic University in Boca Raton, as well as actively pursuing a career as a freelance saxophonist and maintaining a private studio.
-Dr. Espinoza maintains a busy chamber and solo performing schedule.
+Dannel Espinoza is the Assistant Professor of Saxophone at The University of Southern Mississippi in Hattiesburg, MS. Dr. Espinoza maintains a busy chamber and solo performing schedule.
 He completed his Doctor of Musical Arts in saxophone performance and literature with a minor in conducting at the Eastman School of Music in Rochester, NY; where he was also awarded the prestigious Performer’s Certificate.
 His Bachelors and Masters degrees were earned at Northern Arizona University, and Florida State University, respectively.
-His primary teachers include Jonathan Bergeron, Patrick Meighan and Chien-Kwan Lin.
-From 2011-2013 Dannel served on the faculty of Roberts Wesleyan College in Rochester, NY, and served as teaching assistant at both Florida State University and the Eastman School of Music.
+His primary teachers include Jonathan Bergeron, Patrick Meighan, and Chien-Kwan Lin.
+Dr. Espinoza has served on the faculty of The Pine Crest School in Boca Raton, FL, Florida Atlantic University in Boca Raton, FL and Roberts Wesleyan College in Rochester, NY, and served as the teaching assistant at both Florida State University and the Eastman School of Music.